bsrahmat/dl/README.md

 <br>
 </br>

-## Publications related to this book include the following papers:
+## An example of a publication related to this book:

 <a href="https://ieeexplore.ieee.org/document/10010310" target="_blank">Indonesia’s Open Unemployment Rate Prediction System Using Deep Learning</a>